Skip to content

 Configure Cortex XDR & IoT Security accounts used for inputs for the Splunk Add-on for Palo Alto Networks

-• In order to start collecting data, first you need to set up IoT Security, Cortex XDR and Data Security accounts.
+• In order to start collecting data, you must set up IoT Security, Cortex XDR and Data Security accounts.

-• In order to use custom search command or alert action, first you need to set up Firewall/Panorama.
+• In order to use custom search command or alert action, you must to set up Firewall/Panorama.

 Set up Cortex XDR account